albibalbi/ESIT/README.md

 - positions: An array of objects representing latitude, longitude, and altitude at different points during the activity.

 ## Instruction usage (MSP432 & Educational BoosterPack MKII)
 Now you can load the program in the MSP432 LaunchPad.
-This brief explanation will assist you in interacting with the card and the booster pack.
+This brief explanation will assist you in interacting with the board and the booster pack.

 Caption:
 | Hardware components | Port | Pin | Associated name |